ChrisGk89/recommendation/README.md

-# recommendation
+# Movie Recommendation Application

-Movie Recommendation System using Python.
+Movie Recommendation App using Python and flask.

 First Assignment of the Web Intelligence 2DV515-HT18 course.